 Offer akshat, flowers (yellow), Gur (jaggery), raw turmeric and incense to the Yantra.
 Chant 108 times the following mantra (written in Mantra section) with Lotus seed rosary.

 Then cover the Shri Yantra with a red cloth.
-If possible daily puja of yantra is good but every Friday one should pray and worship the yantra without lifting from seat after lifting the red cloth.
+If possible daily pooja of yantra is good but every Friday one should pray and worship the yantra without lifting from seat after lifting the red cloth.
 Offer Moli, Roli, Akshat, fresh flowers (yellow), Gur (jaggery) and raw turmeric etc., incense to the Yantra.
-During the puja recite “Shri suktam”.
+During the pooja recite “Shri suktam”.